“A clear-eyed yet still DEEPLY MOVING PRESENTATION!

-The gang MS13 was the only family Edgar Chocoy had ever known, but he dreamed of a better life.
-At fourteen, he fled Guatemala City and traveled over 3,000 miles, across the borders of three countries in search of his mother, who left him when he was a baby to find work in the United States.
-Detained by the Department of Homeland Security, he pleaded with a Colorado judge not to deport him to Guatemala, where the gang he left had sentenced him to death.
+Edgar travels over 3,000 miles, across the borders of three countries, in search of his mother and a better life in the United States.
+Detained by the Department of Homeland Security, he pleads with a Colorado judge to grant him asylum and not deport him back to Guatemala where the gang was awaiting his return.
+“If I go back, they’ll kill me.”

-Starring Camilo Almonacid, Sean Carvajal, Zuleyma Guevara and Emily Joy Weiner
+De Novo stars Camilo Almonacid, Zuleyma Guevara, Manny Ureña, and Emily Joy Weiner.

 Camilo Almonacid (Santiago Sanchez, Byron Vasquez, Scott Johns and Ensemble) is a New York based playwright and actor.
 Born in Bogota, Colombia he was raised in the U.S. His most recent play, The Assignment, commissioned by Houses on the Moon Theatre Company, was produced Off-Broadway at the A.R.T/New York Theatres in April 2017.
 His other plays include Wepa!
 (Fuerza Fest) Westpine Myopes (Rita Goldberg Award), Checkin In (Irv Zarkower Award), For the Flies (HERE Arts), Church Of Why Not (Theatre 167), After the Crowds (Queen’s Museum, NY times Critics Pick) and Shithole (HERE Arts).
 He continues to work on new projects and collaborations that explore the pluralistic voices of American society.
 He holds a BFA in Acting from Rutgers University (2008) and an MFA in Playwriting from Hunter College (2014).